onyxfuzzx/LocalRepo/README.md

 ```sh
 python main.py
 ```
-## Input Parameters
+**Input Parameters:**

-Ticker Symbol: Enter the stock ticker symbol (e.g., AAPL for Apple Inc.).
+- Ticker Symbol: Enter the stock ticker symbol (e.g., AAPL for Apple Inc.).
-Start Date: Enter the start date of the historical data in the format YYYY-MM-DD.
+- Start Date: Enter the start date of the historical data in the format YYYY-MM-DD.
-End Date: Enter the end date of the historical data in the format YYYY-MM-DD.
+- End Date: Enter the end date of the historical data in the format YYYY-MM-DD.
-Future Days: Enter the number of business days for which you want to predict future stock prices.
+- Future Days: Enter the number of business days for which you want to predict future stock prices.
-Run Predictions
+- Run Predictions

 Click the "Run Predictions" button to start the prediction process.
 The application will: